Improving Order with Queues

-The above barriers on LDS motivated us to consider the second measure of disorder of a sequence, namely the number of down-steps.
+In Section~\ref{DownSteps} we turn to a second measure of disorder, namely the number of down-steps.
 Recall that this is the number of items in the sequence that are immediately followed by a smaller item.
-Intuitively, each down-step represents a `hiccup` in the sequence, and our objective is to minimize these.
+Intuitively, each down-step represents a `hiccup' in the sequence, and our objective is to minimize these.

-We give an optimal algorithm $\Opt$ for decreasing the number of down-steps, i.e., no algorithm can output a sequence with fewer down-steps than $\Opt$ does.
+We give an instance-optimal algorithm $\Opt$ for decreasing the number of down-steps, i.e., no algorithm can output a sequence with fewer down-steps than $\Opt$ does.
 The algorithm is \emph{online}, i.e., the decision where to enqueue a particular element $\pi_i$ does not depend on the elements after $\pi_i$ in the input sequence.
-Further, it is essentially the unique optimal on-line algorithm in the sense that if any other on-line algorithm $\sf A$ deviates from $\Opt$ at any step, then there is a continuation of the sequence for which $\sf A$ produces an output with more down-steps than $\Opt$.
-The algorithm runs in time $O(n \log k)$, where $n$ is the length of the input sequence and $k$ is the number of available queues.
-It completely characterizes the power of $k$ parallel queues in reducing the number of downsteps.
+Further, it is essentially the unique optimal online algorithm in the sense that if any other online algorithm $\sf A$ deviates from $\Opt$ at any step, then there is a continuation of the sequence for which $\sf A$ produces an output with more down-steps than $\Opt$.
+The algorithm runs in time $O(n \log k)$, where $n$ is the length of the input sequence, and $k$ is the number of available queues.
+We thus completely characterize the power of $k$ parallel queues in reducing the number of down-steps.

 \begin{theorem} There is an algorithm $\Opt$ that constructs an output sequence with a minimum number of down-steps.
-It is an on-line algorithm and can be implemented in (total) time $O(n \log k)$.
+It is online and can be implemented to run in time $O(n \log k)$.
 Further, if any other online algorithm $\sf A$ deviates from $\Opt$, the input sequence can be extended such that $\sf A$ does strictly worse than $\Opt$. \end{theorem}